 - Use disputes — We can pursue eviction or injunctive relief if a tenant is making unauthorized renovations, creating a nuisance for other tenants or otherwise acting inconsistent with the lease provisions.

 - Change of ownership — When properties change hands, the new owners may need to renegotiate the terms of the lease and the tenants may balk.
 We facilitate subordination agreements to get new financing, and we represent buyers or sellers in negotiating extensions or new leases.

 Take the First Step to Success

 To discuss a legal situation with our Kentucky commercial lease dispute lawyers, contact us online.
-With offices in Lexington, Louisville, Greenup, and Ashland, and a government relations practice in Frankfort, we serve landlords and property managers throughout Kentucky and nationwide.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort, we serve landlords and property managers throughout Kentucky and nationwide.

 News & Insights